 Want to develop your skills in academic writing and mentoring?

-These spring semester courses on professional development, offered by the Graduate Division’s Professional Development Program (GSPDP) are open to all graduate students!
+These spring semester courses, offered through the Graduate Division’s Graduate Student Professional Development Program (GSPDP), are open to all graduate students.
 Whether you are in a professional or Ph.D. program, being able to master these skills will help you go further in your academic and non-academic careers.

 The purpose of this course is to provide graduate students with formal instruction in the genres and mechanics of academic writing at the graduate and professional level.
 Through presentations, readings, discussion, and weekly peer editing, graduate students will develop writing and editing skills necessary for their success as graduate students and future faculty.